 While many emergency contraceptive pills are most effective when taken within 72 hours (three days) of unprotected intercourse, options exist for those who need protection beyond this timeframe.
 It's crucial to understand that the efficacy of these pills diminishes as time progresses, but they can still offer a viable solution.

 Ulipristal acetate, marketed under the brand name Ella, is a highly effective emergency contraceptive pill that can be used up to 120 hours (five days) after unprotected sex.
-This medication works by delaying ovulation, thus preventing the release of an egg that could be fertilised by sperm.
+This medication works by delaying ovulation, thus preventing the release of an egg that could be fertilized by sperm.

 Mechanism of Action